TryingToBeSmart/CST391-Milestone/README.md

 The following will explain the API endpoints for Media: <br>
 GET /media/ is for returning a list of all the Media in the database. <br>
+GET /media/:title is for returning a list of the Media in the database with the specific title. <br>
 POST /media/ is for adding new Media to the database. <br>
 PUT /media/:id is for updating the Media with the specific id#. <br>
 DELETE /media/:id is for deleting the Media with the specific id#.

 The following will explain the API endpoints for Users: <br>
 GET /users/ is for returning a list of all the Users in the database. <br>
+GET /users/:id is for returning the User in the database with the specific id#. <br>
 POST /users/ is for adding new Users to the database. <br>
 PUT /users/:id is for updating the User with the specific id#. <br>
 DELETE /users/:id is for deleting the User with the specific id#.